Customizing your column chart

 After uploading and checking your data in step 1 and 2 of the Datawrapper pipeline, you can now refine and annotate your column chart in step 3: "Visualize".
 After choosing your chart type with a click on "Column Chart", you will see three additional tabs at the top: "Refine", "Annotate" and "Design".
 We will go through them together to create the following chart:

 After clicking on the tab "Refine", the first thing that you'll see is the option to adjust the colors of your bars.
-If you click on "customize colors".
-Click on it to assign each bar an own color.
-To do so, Datawrapper shows you a list of the labels in your first column.
+You can click on "customize colors", to assign each bar an own color.
+Datawrapper will show you a list of the labels in your first column.
 Click on a label (e.g. "Union") and then on the color box below "Choose a Color".
 A small popup will open, and you'll be able to choose a new color for your selected label.

 You can also "Reset all colors" (to the right) or select all or none colors below the list of labels.

 Below the "customize color" feature, you have more options: You can...

 - sort the bars.
 You'll find that the bars appear in the order in your original dataset, so this feature can be helpful to create a different order

 - use different color for negative values.
 If you have negative values in yoru data AND you have not assigned customized colors to your bars, this feature will make all the negative bars red.

 - Ignore missing values.
 Only numbers will result in bars.
 If you have letters in some of your cells in your second column, Datawrapper shows these letters, but without a bar.
 You can make check "Ignore missing values" to make sure that only rows with numeric values will be shown.

 - Rotate labels.
 If you want labels to appear 90 degree rotated, check this box.

 You will also find the option to show grid lines and labels.